Skjesper/get.that.font/README.md

 A simple web application that helps you discover new fonts through random selection from the Google Fonts API.

+I did this project early in my coding career, so i wanted to show the website.
+But I would have done this site differently today, and will update the code in the future

 ## About

 "Get That Font" is a lightweight web tool that allows you to: